 Many levees are designed to protect land against flooding from the Base Flood.
-In order for FEMA to show those areas as outside of the Special Flood Hazard Area, communities and levee owners must certify that levees meet certain design criteria.
+In order for FEMA to show those areas as outside of the Special Flood Hazard Area, communities and levee owners must certify that levees meet certain design criteria and obtain a Letter of Map Revision (see page 32).
 Certification will present significant challenges during the map revision process.